The spectral gap for transfer operators of torus extensions over expanding maps: Spectrums of : Proof of Proposition and

-We shall use the semiclassical analysis to prove Proposition~\ref{Pprop1} and Proposition~\ref{Pprop2}.
+In this section, we shall prove the two main propositions - Proposition~\ref{Pprop1} and Proposition~\ref{Pprop2}.
+The main scheme of the proofs and constructions are originated from Faure \cite{MR2785978} and many other related works.
+More precisely, we shall use semiclassical analysis to prove Proposition~\ref{Pprop1} and Proposition~\ref{Pprop2}.
 The flexibility of the parameter $\hb$ allows us to deal with the operators $\wF_\bnu: H^s_\bnu(\TT^d)\to H^s_\bnu(\TT^d)$, $\bnu\in \ZZ^d$, in two different ways.
 To be precise, for any fixed frequency $\bnu\in \ZZ^\ell$, we take $\hb=1$ and treat $\hF_\bnu$ as a classical FIO (up to a smoothing operator) in the proof of Proposition~\ref{Pprop1}; while for Proposition~\ref{Pprop2}, we set $\hb=1/\max\{1, |\bnu|\}$ and regard $\hF_\bnu$ as an $\hb$-scaled FIO (up to an $\hb$-scaled smoothing operator).